Aynelgul/finalproject/finalproject/DESIGN.md

 ## List of Database Tables/Fields
-The database that I will be using for storing information about the users and the tips is 'Firebase'.
+- The database that I will be using for storing information about the users and the tips is 'Firebase'.
 The Firebase Realtime Database is a cloud-hosted database.
 Data is stored as JSON and synchronized in realtime to every connected client.

-## Potentials
+- In addition to Firebase, I will have to use CocoaPods too (FirebaseDatabase, FirebaseAuth).

-cocoapods; CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
+## Potential problems/limitations

-segmented control
+- The app will have about 8 views, which can be quite a lot.
+It is important to don't lose overview.
+Also for the user, it is important they can quickly navigate.
+I will add a 'menu' segue on top of each view.
+Also, I want to use segmented control when possible, to keep it a bit more together.

-Sidebar menu
+- The app has a lot of little functions, so it could get complicated quite easily.
+I will try to avoid this by implementing one functionality at the time and see how far I come.